ch1gw3n/Hash-Table-Optimization/README.md

 # Hash-Table-Optimization

 ## Overview
-This object utilizes a hash table with dynamic resizing and parameter optimization techniques to minimize collisions and reduces the number of rehashes.
-The hash function paramters are optimized using 3 techniques: Hill Climbing, Simulated Annealing, and Nelder-Mead.
+This object utilizes a hash table with dynamic resizing and parameter optimization techniques to minimize collisions and reduce the number of rehashes.
+The hash function parameters are optimized using 3 techniques: Hill Climbing, Simulated Annealing, and Nelder-Mead.

 ## Hash Function
 The hash function used:
-    * h(x) = (a*x + b) % m *
+    $h(x) = (a*x + b) % m$

 Where:
     *a* and *b* are adjustable parameters